Pat Monahan

-Patrick Monahan (born February 28, 1969) is an American musician.
+Patrick Monahan (born February 28, 1969) is an American singer and songwriter.
 He is best known as the lead singer and sole constant member of the band Train.
 He has also collaborated with multiple artists and has recorded a solo album, Last of Seven.

 Early life, family and education

 Monahan was born and raised in Erie, Pennsylvania.
 He is the son of Jack Monahan, a clothing store owner and musician, and Patricia Ann (née Timon) Monahan.
-Of Irish descent, he is the youngest of seven children (and became an uncle at age five).
+Of Irish descent, Monahan is the youngest of seven children; by the time he was five years old, he had already become an uncle.

-He attended McDowell High School in Millcreek Township.
-Monahan attended Edinboro University of Pennsylvania in nearby Edinboro, Pennsylvania.
+Monahan attended McDowell High School in Millcreek Township.
+After graduating, he went on to attend Edinboro University of Pennsylvania in nearby Edinboro.